JaninaMattes/janinamattes/README.md

 **What do I do?**

 - 🔭 I’m currently (and constantly) working on my [personal website](https://janinamattes.github.io/#profile)
-- 🌱 I’m currently learning more about autonomous driving with [ROS 2](https://github.com/munichmotorsport) in the Munich Racing team, and how to solve autonomous drone flight with [Reinforcement Learning](https://github.com/JaninaMattes/Autonomous-Explorer-Drone).
+- 🌱 I’m currently learning more about autonomous driving with [ROS 2](https://github.com/munichmotorsport) and how to solve drone flight with [Reinforcement Learning](https://github.com/JaninaMattes/Autonomous-Explorer-Drone).
 I'm always trying to find better solutions to my project ideas.
-- 📫 You can connect with me on [LinkedIn](https://www.linkedin.com/in/janina-mattes/)
+- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/janina-mattes/)

 ---

-**This week I spent my time on**
+**Coding Activity**

+<span style="color: #888; font-size: 0.9em">Logged time spent on different projects today. </span>
 <!--START_SECTION:waka-->

 ```txt